kokizzu/go-mitmproxy/README.md

 ### Additional Parameters

-ou can use the following command to view more parameters of go-mitmproxy:
+You can use the following command to view more parameters of go-mitmproxy:

 ```bash
 go-mitmproxy -h